SceneGate/Ekona/docs/specs/cartridge/program.md

 8-bytes with the token.
 For this reason, this area is usually used for hooks and patch code.

+### Disable secure area

+The secure area can be disabled by setting a special constant value in the cartridge header at 0x78.
+The constant is encrypted with [KEY1](security.md#blowfish-key1) encryption.
+It's decrypted value is `NmMdOnly`.

 ## Program parameters

 The ARM9 program contains a table inside the file that defines additional